ninabarzh/broomstick/content/posts/futures-of-ai.md

 ### Creativity vs. automation

 The line between tool and replacement is thinning.
-In Symbiosis, AI enhances expression.
+In Symbiosis, AI strengthens expression.
 In Turbulence, authenticity battles virality.
 In Displacement, machine-generated culture floods the zone.
 Copyright, attribution, and societal appetite for “real” human creativity will shape whether artists thrive or starve.